-The Workforce Innovation and Opportunity Act provides education, training and employment opportunities for individuals in Northwest Georgia.
-We work in a fifteen-county area that includes Bartow, Catoosa, Chattooga, Dade, Fannin, Floyd, Gilmer, Gordon, Haralson, Murray, Paulding, Pickens, Polk, Walker, and Whitfield counties.
+The Workforce Innovation and Opportunity Act provides education, training and employment opportunities for individuals in the Northwest Georgia WorkSource area (which is the same area as the Northwest Georgia Regional Commission).
 The Northwest Georgia Regional Commission administers the federally-funded program for the chief elected officials in our fifteen counties.

 We have training available at schools and colleges throughout Northwest Georgia and its surrounding regions.
 We also have an on-the-job training program in which individuals can receive occupational training by area businesses.
 A complete list of our training sites, programs of study, and contact information is available at Career Depot.

 People who are eligible for training at schools and colleges are awarded an Individual Training Account (ITA).
 An ITA is similar to a bank account in that a sum of money is set aside to assist in paying for an individual's training.
 The ITA pays for training in a specific occupation or specific program of study.
 It is available for individuals ages 18 and older and for workers of any age whose plants have had major layoffs or have closed.
 People who receive ITAs must have met the criteria for training under Workforce Innovation and Opportunity Act (WIOA) funded services.
 The school or program of study for which an ITA is issued must be on the State approved list of training providers.